ABOUT

 • of the personal and the political.

 As a cross-disciplinary thinker, I found myself a bit strangled in traditional academic silos; this led me to pursue an interdisciplinary graduate program at The New School for Social Research in New York City, where I completed a thesis on the limitations of the environmental movement from a deep ecology and post-colonial perspective.
-After graduate school, these interests led me to Adbusters, Journal of the Mental Environment, where I worked as a Senior Editor of the magazine.
+These interests eventually led me to Adbusters, Journal of the Mental Environment, where I worked as Senior Editor of the magazine.
 My writing then explored how alienation from the natural world impacts human well being individually and collectively (the typical woes of an inexorable tree hugger).
-At that time, I started to wonder about how all of this could be taken off the page and applied to people’s real, daily lives.
-Concurrently, as I became more politically active in Vancouver, I became frustrated with the paradigm of creating social change through journalism and media, which seemed to entail polemical rhetoric, preaching to the choir, and contributing to a growing polarization within society.
+During that time, I started to wonder how all of this could be taken off the page and applied to people’s real, daily lives.
+Concurrently, as I became more politically active in Vancouver, I became frustrated with the path of creating social change through journalism and media, which seemed to entail polemical rhetoric, preaching to the choir, and contributing to a growing polarization within society.
 Another desire was growing: I wanted to help people directly, and through a more human and potent interface.
 At this point, I heard a call that had in fact always been calling me: becoming a therapist.

 The “problems” people come to therapy with are often intertwined with, and mirror, the social issues of our times.
 The conditions being faced by people and communities around the world prove that we cannot afford to think of individual and social transformation as separate.
 I believe that social change is not achieved merely through protests and conventional activism, but through the building of strong communities—this begins, in turn, with integrated, courageous, humble and compassionate individuals.
 Integrating your shadows, harmonizing your inner polarizations, facing your fears and shame, taking responsibility for your shortcomings — i.e. the work of therapy — directly transforms your relationships to the people around you and the communities you are part of.
 This is not merely a lofty idea, this is what I have seen happen for folks who are committed to doing this work and take responsibility for where we, alas, have the most power and agency: within ourselves.